net-daemon/docs/docs/hass_model/hass_model_migration.md

 - Application loading

     Previously all apps were required to implement `INetDaemonAppBase` (usually by deriving from `NetDaemonRxApp`).
 This is no longer required.
-A class only needs to be decorated by a `[NetDeamonApp]` attribute to be loaded as a NetDaemon app.
+A class only needs to be decorated by a `[NetDaemonApp]` attribute to be loaded as a NetDaemon app.

 - Optional yaml config

     Previously all apps needed to have a yaml configuration file in order to be loaded.
 This is no longer required.
-Just decorating a class with the `[NetDeamonApp]` attribute is enough to geta single instance of the class loaded as an app.
+Just decorating a class with the `[NetDaemonApp]` attribute is enough to geta single instance of the class loaded as an app.
 The yaml configuration is still supported for apps that do need configuration or to allow multiple instances of a class to be loaded with different configuration.

 - Acces to functions via injected services